BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 # Acknowledgements

-This work has been partially supported by the LabEx PERSYVAL-Lab (ANR-11-LABX-0025-01) funded by the *French program Investissement d’avenir* and the French-Japanses ANR-JST CyberAI project.
+This work has been partially supported by the LabEx PERSYVAL-Lab (ANR-11-LABX-0025-01) funded by the *French program Investissement d’avenir* and the *French-Japanese ANR-JST CyphAI* project.
 The authors also thank Mathias Réus for his help with practical Python programming and packaging.

 # References